Colfax County War: War

-Some of the settlers left the land but many manage to settle with the company.
+Some of the settlers left the land but many managed to settle with the company.
 The conflict calmed down between some of the settlers who were allowed to remain and the land owners who won over the property.
 However, some were still being evicted as late as 1894.
-One of the last victims of the war, Richard Russell, was killed in a shootout with company enforcers near his ranch in Stonewall, Colorado, in 1888.
+The last victim of the war, Richard Russell, was killed in a shootout with company enforcers near his ranch in Stonewall, Colorado, in 1888.